axstin/rbxfpsunlocker/README.md

 6. **Does this work for Mac?**

 No. Roblox FPS Unlocker was written only for the Windows platform and I [currently have no plans to change this](https://github.com/axstin/rbxfpsunlocker/issues/49).
 However, those more experienced and with Mac hardware are free to port this project to Mac!
+It works with Linux if you use grapejuice which uses wine to run roblox and the fpsunlocker.
+The fpsunlocker is already implemented into grapejuice.
+You have to enable it though.

 7. **Why do I get a "Failed to connect to Github" error?**